m104/interpolate/README.md

   require 'pp'

-  # a non-linear set of 2D vertexes;
+  # a number of sets 2D vertices, each set corresponding to a particular
-  # the shape changes at each frame
+  # shape on the grid
   time_frames = {
     0 => [[0, 0], [1, 0], [2, 0], [3, 0], [4, 0]], # a horizontal line
     1 => [[0, 0], [1, 0], [3, 0], [0, 4], [0, 0]], # a triangle